Chrissy Teigen Is Giving Us Fashion Lessons In Her Italian Instagrams

 for cavorting with the pigeons and people in Piazza San Marco...

-and for performing a new musical theatre piece for Legend, who chuckled at her off-camera.
+and for performing a new musical theater piece for Legend, who chuckled at her off-camera.

 In Lake Como!
 Home of my wedding, the "all of me" video, my favorite cacio e pepe and my entire heart.
 Love it here.— christine teigen (@chrissyteigen) July 30, 2017